-Dr. Jason Mendoza has devoted his career to studying the promotion of physical activity and healthy eating among low-income and racial/ethnic minority children.
-He conducts community and school-based research on reducing sedentary activities, such as television viewing, and increasing physical activity, such as through the “walking school bus” and other “safe routes to school” programs.
+Dr. Jason Mendoza has devoted his career to eliminating health inequities by the promotion of physical activity and healthy eating among low-income and racial/ethnic minority children or children with chronic diseases.
+He conducts community and school-based research on reducing sedentary activities, such as television viewing, and increasing physical activity, such as through the "walking school bus" and other "safe routes to school" programs.
 He also leads research on the influence of food insecurity on chronic diseases in children, such as HIV and diabetes.

 Alan Waite, BA